vvzen/parse-exr-header/README.md

 # Install
 This script is not packaged in any fancy way.
 Just grab the `parse_metadata.py` and put it wherever you want.

-Maybe in the future I'll add a small cli and package everything properly.
+_Update (2021/12/27)_: Now there is also a tiny cli (`bin/vv-exr-metadata`) that you can use, if you want, to list the metadata of a file from a shell session.
+It supports the wildcard notation (*) if you want to look at multiple files at once.

 # Tests
 I'm not a TDD guy (yet) - so there are very few tests.
 I'm planning to write more of them as soon as I can breathe a little.
-You can run tests by typing: `pytest` from the root dir of this repo.
+You can run tests by typing: `pytest tests` from the root dir of this repo.

 You will need also the git submodule that contains all the exr images, so you need to clone the repo like this: